** REVISED – 28th May 2021 with information on the Association for Coaching **

 Alongside the rigorous training accreditation, the EMCC provides an equally robust and credible individual supervisor accreditation scheme.

-The European Supervision Individual Award (ESIA) provides the framework for becoming credentialed as a coaching supervisor with the EMCC some time after the coaching supervision training has been completed.
+The European Supervision Individual Award (ESIA) provides the framework for becoming credentialed as a coaching supervisor once coaching supervision training has been completed.

 As with most accreditation schemes, the individual credentialing process takes place separately from the initial training and indeed, most coaching supervisors will not apply for individual accreditation until they have been actively supervising for 3 years after their initial training.